giancosta86/LambdaPrism/README.md

 **LambdaPrism** is an open source Scala library based on both OOP (Object-Oriented Programming) and FP (Functional Programming) to provide a taxonomy for expressing AI concepts, especially in the sectors of pattern matching and planning: it is designed to be part of the new kernel of [GraphsJ](http://gianlucacosta.info/GraphsJ/), a container application for graph algorithms, but it can also be referenced as a standalone library.

-Finally... there is more! :ghost: LambdaPrism is first of all a *pragmatic playground* (with no claims of completeness, but still *very* tested) for learning more about functional techniques applied to Artificial Intelligence: list processing, pattern matching, higher-order functions, currying and many more ideas (including ANTLR grammars), always trying to get the best of the OOP and the FP worlds! ^\_\_^
+Finally... there is more! :ghost: LambdaPrism is first of all a *pragmatic playground* (with no claims of completeness, but still *very* tested) for learning more about functional techniques applied to Artificial Intelligence: list processing, pattern matching, higher-order functions, currying, tail recursion and many more ideas (including ANTLR grammars), always trying to get the best of the OOP and the FP worlds! ^\_\_^

 ## Requirements